27Kushal/DriverDrowsiness/README.md

 * Human–Computer Interaction (HCI)
 * Automotive Safety Systems

-3. Summary and Background of the Project
+3. Summary and Background of the Project:

 a) Summary of the Project: The Driver Drowsiness Detection System using Dlib and Mediapipe is an advanced, real-time computer vision project aimed at improving road safety by preventing accidents caused by driver fatigue or inattention.